-In partnership with the Menopause Foundation of Canada, join physician Dr. Iliana Lega and registered dietitian Lalitha Taylor as they discuss the connection between menopause and arthritis and explore practical strategies to help you manage your symptoms.
+In this session, physician Dr. Iliana Lega and registered dietitian Lalitha Taylor explore the connection between menopause and arthritis.
+They share practical strategies to manage symptoms and support joint health.

 • Guidelines and treatments, including medication and HRT, to manage symptoms.